doeschbj/doeschbj/README.md

 - 👋 Hi, I’m @doeschbj
-- 👀 I’m interested in
+- 👀 I’m interested in everything ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning a lot about machine learning.
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me with my E-Mail: bjoern-doeschl@gmx.de

 <!---